grannycart/subworld-shortstory1/second-version_draft_in-ears.md

 Hemi, with his usual uncanny sense of every aspect of every person and every machine that contributed to the boat's condition, arrived in the sonar compartment with another cup of coffee for her.

 She took it gratefully without a word.
 He sat down in the seat next to her and put on the second sonar headset.
-Hemi was an excellent sonar operator himself -- he had initially trained Cassandra -- so explicitly explaining the situation was unnecessary.
-Instead Cassandra showed him what was going on by turning the microphone directional control wheel in full circle while Hemi listened, taking in the whole sweep of the ocean just as he had taught her to do.
+Hemi was an excellent sonar operator himself -- he had initially trained Cassandra -- so instead of explicily explaining the situation, Cassandra showed him what was going on by turning the microphone directional control wheel in full circle while Hemi listened, taking in the whole sweep of the ocean just as he had taught her to do.

 "Wait Cassandra.
 What is that sound... towards the bow, roll back the other way a small amount."

 With two fingers resting on the top of the control wheel she rotated the direction of the underwater mics back until they lined up along the axis of the boat.
-In hear ears she picked up what Hemi had caught.
+In hear ears she picked up what Hemi had heard.
 A current of faintly pulsing rapid clicks, carried to her microphones on the underside of the typical swish and swell of active ocean sounds.

 "Some kind of regular clicking..."

 "I would not judge that a new contact though."

 "No. Maybe something organic... a dolphin or something."
-Cassandra breathed in and held her breath, listening deeply to the delicate and remote sound.
-The fingers of one hand very lightly turned the directional control wheel back and forth across the bearing of the sound trying to find the high point.
+Cassandra took a breath and held it, listening deeply to the delicate and remote sound.
+The fingers of one hand very lightly turned the directional control wheel back and forth across the bearing of the sound, as always, trying to find the high point.
 The fingertips of her other hand flipped switches to filter out certain frequencies and adjusted dials to bring up the volume on frequencies that were more closely aligned to the sound.
 There was no question about its direction: it was perfectly in line with the bow of the boat.
 It was also extremely faint even with the filters and gain applied.
 She was impressed the Hemi had caught it.

 The sound was an array of clicks.
-She had indeed heard sounds like that from various cetaceans, but those animals emitted very strong sounds that had direction and purpose.
+She had indeed heard sounds like that emitted from various cetaceans.
+But those animals emitted very strong sounds that had direction and purpose.
 They sprayed clicks all over the ocean, passing the sound back and forth over whatever object or terrain they wanted information about -- like someone shining the beam of a light into a dark room.
-This sound didn't move at all.
+This sound did not move at all.
 It just radiated like a fixed beacon from some point immediately in front of the boat.
 It had a rapid beat, and an irregular pattern:

 .... ...... ...  .... ..... ....... .. ..... .... ...... ...  .... ..... ....... .. ..... .... ...... ...  .... ..... ....... .. ..... .... ...... ...  .... ..... ....... .. ..... .... ...... ...  .... ..... ....... .. ..... .... ...... ...  .... ..... ....... .. ..... .... ...... ...  .... ..... ....... .. .....

 She stopped making adjustments, satisfied that she had isolated the sound to the best of her equipment's ability.
-She closed her eyes and set her mind out in the water in front of the boat: where was the location of the sound source?
-Despite being very low energy it had a quality of precision and definition to it that made it feel like it was not distant -- it did not sound like it had passed through miles of water.
-Which made her feel like it had to be something nearby and small -- say a swarm of crustaceans or other tiny sea creatures -- or it had to be the boat itself.
+She closed her eyes and set her mind out in the water in front of the boat: where was the sound source located?
+Despite being very low energy it had a definition and clarity to it that made it feel like it was not distant -- it did not sound like it had passed through miles of water.
+Which made her feel like it had to be something nearby and small, say a swarm of crustaceans or other tiny sea creatures.
+Or it had to be the boat itself.

-"Hemi, that sound is coming from the boat."
+"Hemi, I believe that sound is coming from the boat."
 She watched his face as he concentrated on the clicks in his headset.
 She listened for a full minute.
 The pattern of the clicks remained irregular, presumably random, but it was slowly shifting:

 ...... ..... ....  ...... ...... .... ..... .... ...... ..... ....  ...... ...... .... ..... .... ...... ..... ....  ...... ...... .... ..... .... ...... ..... ....  ...... ...... .... ..... .... ...... ..... ....  ...... ...... .... ..... .... ...... ..... ....  ...... ...... .... ..... ....

 Hemi lifted his headset from his ears and leaned back to call up to the control room.
 "Sylvia, you should probably hear this."

 Captain Percy dropped down the ladder from the control room as Hemi flipped the switch to pipe the sound to the loudspeakers in the sonar compartment.
-Cassandra kept her headset on, preferring the higher definition of the earpieces to the loudspeakers.
+Cassandra kept her headset on, preferring the higher definition of the earpieces to the imprecise blare of the loudspeakers.

 They listened for a few moments.
-Percy lit a cigarillo and sucked a long drag on it until the coal glowed, and then exhaled a brown-smelling puff into the already-stale air of the sonar compartment.
+Percy lit a cigarillo and sucked a long drag on it until the coal glowed, and then exhaled a brown-smelling puff into the already stale air of the sonar compartment.
 "What is that Hemi?"

 "I know what it is..." said Cassandra.
 "It's the wristwatches in the hold.
 They're ticking."

 "Can't fucking be...
 There's no way they could be so loud."
 She paused.
 "And they've been in those crates for months without being wound.
 The works can't start moving on by their own fucking selves."

 Hemi continued to listen intently.
-"No...
-Sylvia, I believe Cassandra is correct.
+"No Sylvia...
+I believe Cassandra is correct.
 The watches may have been wound up by the motion of the boat...
 And while a single wristwatch would never be loud enough to be heard, crates and crates of them would by pure chance have many watches starting to tick in alignment -- and those ticks could potentially be heard on the sonar..."

 Captain Percy burst.
 "What are the fucking chances?
 You would have fuckin' thought that wristwatches could be counted among the most fuckin' benign cargoes you could haul, but here we're being chased across the open fuckin' sea for them, and the damned watches are down there in the hold apparently fuckin' conspiring together to give us the fuck away.
 This is some vengeful wrath-out-of-hell level shit.
 Like the rules of the game -- all strategy and cunning -- don't fucking matter an iota if shit like this is going to happen!"